ComputeCanada/molmodsim-vmd-visualization/_episodes/08-APBS.md

    quit
    ~~~
    {: .leap}
-2. Utilizing the PDB and the topology file, create the PQR file.
+2. Use the pdb and the topology file to create the pqr file.
    ~~~
    cpptraj bcl2-1.parm7
    ~~~